orbimind/orbimind-api/README.md

 <h2>:key: Using the API</h2>
 <p>If you want to use my API directly, without interacting with orbimind-react, you are very welcome!</p>
 <p>
 You can send API requests directly from your JS file using the fetch function, or if you wanna just test some things you can use Insomnia or Postman!
-If so, you probably should use Insomnia because I have prepared a collection file just for you!<br>
+If so, you probably should use Insomnia because I have prepared <a href="https://github.com/PAXANDDOS/orbimind-api/releases/download/1.2/Insomnia_Orbimind-public.json">a collection file just for you!</a><br>
 If you are using JavaScript, you should set request header properties <code>Content-Type</code> and <code>Accept</code> to <code>application/json</code> and you are all set
 </p>
 <p>